 This post may contain affiliate links.
 Please see our disclosure policy.

 This orange ricotta cake is easy to make and packed with fresh citrus flavor.
-Made in one bowl with vibrant orange zest, it combines the richness of ricotta and butter for a moist, melt-in-your-mouth texture.
+Made in one bowl with vibrant orange zest, ricotta, and butter, it bakes into a moist, tender cake with a soft, melt-in-your-mouth texture.

-If you love baking with ricotta, try my ricotta cheesecake, lemon ricotta pancakes, cookies, and whipped ricotta dip!
+If you love baking with ricotta, try my ricotta cheesecake, lemon ricotta pancakes, lemon ricotta cookies with lemon glaze, and whipped ricotta dip!

 Pin this now to find it later